Characterizing Neuronal Breathing Dysregulation

 Another research area Dr. Ramirez is currently pursuing involves isolating the respiratory network in a transverse plane of the mouse medulla with the purpose of studying cardio-respiratory control.
 This brainstem slice preparation contains the essential medullary structures involved in cardio-respiratory control, and Dr. Ramirez has shown that a mechanical respirator can be controlled by this isolated brain tissue.
 Using a similar brain slice preparation, Dr. Ramirez is investigating the role hypoxia plays in hypoglossal nerve stimulation, which has implications for an array of morbidities including obstructive sleep apnea.

-Dr. Ramirez is interested in using his strong fundamental understanding of disease pathways and pre-clinical research tools to collaboratively develop new interventions for breathing dysregulation.
+Dr. Ramirez is interested in using his strong fundamental understanding of disease pathways and pre-clinical research tools to collaboratively develop new interventions for breathing dysregulation, including opioid-related breathing depression.
 These collaborations could conceivably involve validating new medications for neuronal circuitry that Dr. Ramirez has helped characterize, or by improving medical devices that react to neuronal activity.

 Stage of Development